bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 :::{figure} ../images/jwst-trajectory.gif
 :name: fig:jwst-trajectory

 The trajectory of the [James Webb Space Telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope) (JWST) as viewed from above the ecliptic plane with Earth fixed.
-Note again the distance in the bottom of the animation, showing the satellite as approximately 1.5 million km from the earth.
+Note again the distance in the bottom of the animation, showing the satellite as approximately 1.5 million km from the Earth.
 [Phoenix7777](https://commons.wikimedia.org/wiki/File:Animation_of_James_Webb_Space_Telescope_trajectory_-_Polar_view.gif), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons.
 :::

 $L_1$ and $L_2$ in the Earth-Sun system are about 1.5 million km towards the Sun and away from the Sun, starting at the Earth, respectively. $L_3$ lies on the other side of the Sun, and has long been the predicted location of a hidden planet, since it could not be observed from Earth prior to the advent of satellite observation.
 Now, of course, we know there is no planet at that location.